A Book Lover's Road Trip Guide to UK

 Photo Credit: Justin Paget/Country Life

-Also worth noting this city’s Main Street is lined with some amazing bookstores and gift shops, like Wave of Nostalgia and OH La La, The Original Bronte Stationery Store.
+Also worth noting is that this city’s Main Street is lined with some amazing bookstores and gift shops, like Wave of Nostalgia and OH La La, The Original Bronte Stationery Store.

 Address: Haworth, Keighley, UK